Register

 Description

-This course is to provide sufficient and valid information about the welfare and handling of equines.
-It will give learners a complete understanding of stable management and hoof care and behavior of the horse.
-Equine sports such as riding, jumping, dressage and racing are becoming more popular and thus this course should serve as a thorough introduction for present and future participants to understand better the well-being of their equines.
-Horse rescue sanctuaries and animal welfare standards are the order of the day and hence the need for trained professionals are also on the rise.
+Equine sports such as riding, jumping, dressage, and racing are becoming more popular and thus this course should serve as a thorough introduction for present and future participants to better understand the well-being of their equines.

-This is a 30 hour course.
+This is a 30-hour course.
 Lessons are held as indicated on the prospectus and website.

-This course is aimed to introduce the science of equine health, the trade of farriery and equine anatomy to prospective apprentice and to spread the equestrian general knowledge to horse owners, attendants, riders, equine enthusiasts and all those involved in the horse business.
-It is also aiming to eliminate long established myths for the benefit of the horse both in working environment, leisure and competitive events.
-This course will focus on the general knowledge of the horse.
+This course is aimed at introducing the science of equine health, the trade of farriery, and equine anatomy to prospective apprentices, while also spreading general equestrian knowledge to horse owners, attendants, riders, equine enthusiasts, and all those involved in the horse industry.

 Learning Outcome 1: Evaluate basic equine behaviour to ensure its health and well-being